top of page

 • 5 min read

 Creating a lifestyle that keeps you energized and fulfilled should start with understanding the different vitamins and minerals that your body needs to thrive.
-Roughly two-thirds of the United States is deficient in vitamin D, and a huge percentage of people are deficient in vitamin K, with some studies suggesting about 97%.
+Roughly two-thirds of the population is deficient in vitamin D, and a significant percentage of people are deficient in vitamin K, with some studies suggesting about 97%.
 Getting your vitamin D3 and K2 levels back to an optimal range can have a profound impact on your quality of life day to day.

 At Modwella, we believe that optimal wellness hinges on clear and accurate health data for every individual.
 Everyone has a unique biological makeup, so the amount of vitamin D3 and K2 that one person takes could be too much or too little for someone else.
 This guide will explore the different factors that go into determining how much vitamin D3 and K2 you should take to give your body exactly what it needs.